apache/skywalking-website/content/blog/e2e-design/index.md

 Logs through the entire process of a test case are:

 - KinD clusters logs;
-- containers/pods logs;
+- Containers/pods logs;
-- the logs from the NGE2E itself;
+- The logs from the NGE2E itself;

 # More Planned